MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/deadlock-detection.md

 ### <span id="activating_this_option"></span><span id="ACTIVATING_THIS_OPTION"></span>Activating This Option

+> [!NOTE]
-Note.
-This option is incomapotible with [Kernel synchronization delay fuzzing](https://docs.microsoft.com/windows-hardware/drivers/devtest/kernel-synchronization-delay-fuzzing)
+> This option is incompatible with [Kernel synchronization delay fuzzing](https://docs.microsoft.com/windows-hardware/drivers/devtest/kernel-synchronization-delay-fuzzing)

 You can activate the Deadlock Detection feature for one or more drivers by using Driver Verifier Manager or the Verifier.exe command line.
 For details, see [Selecting Driver Verifier Options](selecting-driver-verifier-options.md).